MicrosoftDocs/dynamics-365-unified-operations-public/financials/public-sector/funds-public-sector.md

 |                |                        | 3914            | Clerk of Courts                  |

 ## How are financial dimensions used with funds?
 Each fund must have a unique fund number.
-In Dynamics 365 for Operations, fund numbers are used as dimension values in financial account numbers where a dimension has been mapped to a fund.
+In Dynamics 'AX 7,' fund numbers are used as dimension values in financial account numbers where a dimension has been mapped to a fund.
 When an account number is linked to a particular fund, it belongs to the set of financial books that are contained by that fund.
 Public sector organizations usually require balanced entries for financial dimensions related to funds.
 When a financial dimension or a combination of dimensions is marked to require balanced entries, the system will not post a transaction where debits do not equal credits for the financial dimension.

 ## How do I set a fund balance to carry over to the new year?
-To learn about year-end processing for funds, see [Year-end processing in the public sector](https://docs.microsoft.com/en-us/dynamics365/operations/financials/public-sector/year-end-processing-in-the-public-sector).
+To learn about year-end processing for funds, see [Year-end processing in the public sector](year-end-processing-public-sector.md).